ollybolly/Succulent-Collection-Manager/README.md

 ## 🙏 Acknowledgements

-Built for the succulent and cactus collecting community.
-Inspired by the joy of a serious collection, and by the inadequacy of generic plant apps for managing one.
+Built for succulent and cactus collecting enthusiasts and freaks.
+Inspired by the overwhelming weirdness and wonderfulness of these plants, which can quickly get out of hand.

 Species reference links connect to the [Llifle Encyclopaedia of Living Forms](https://www.llifle.com/Encyclopedia/SUCCULENTS/).

+Claude AI did all the hard coding work!
+Olly just sketched out a plan and iterated to create something functional.

 ---